 Total ankle replacement can be an ideal solution for men and women suffering from persistent ankle pain due to arthritis or traumatic injury.
-At Colorado Foot + Ankle Sports Medicine, double-board certified Dr. Kevin Blue, DPM, FACFAS, Derek Ley, DPM, AACFAS, and the team help patients relieve pain and regain mobility using state-of-the-art ankle prostheses designed to function like your natural joint.
-Surgery is performed using the most advanced techniques so patients throughout the Parker, Colorado, area can feel confident in their long-term outcomes.
+At Colorado Foot + Ankle Sports Medicine, podiatrists Kevin Blue, DPM, FACFAS, Derek Ley, DPM, AACFAS, and the team help patients relieve pain and regain mobility using state-of-the-art ankle prostheses designed to function like your natural joint.
+Surgery is performed using the most advanced techniques so patients in and around Parker, Colorado, can feel confident in their long-term outcomes.

 Total ankle replacement (also called total ankle arthroplasty) is a surgical procedure performed for patients suffering from chronic ankle or heel pain or related symptoms that are significant enough to interfere with regular daily functioning and mobility.
 Most people who undergo total ankle-replacement surgery have severe joint damage due to arthritis, a progressive disease that causes the joint surfaces to wear away over time, resulting in significant joint and heel pain.
 The condition is often accompanied by ankle instability.
 Total ankle replacement can also be performed after a traumatic injury such as a joint dislocation or an ankle fracture.